oclif/oclif.github.io/website/blog/2019-12-05-oclif-eslint-migration.md

 ```

-If you are on a version of node that is not supported by ESLint, you will also need to update your node engine.
-ESLint supports Node 8, 10, and 12 so you should upgrade to the most recent node version compatible with your CLI and also supported by eslint (see eslint’s [Installation and Usage](https://www.npmjs.com/package/eslint#installation-and-usage) instructions).
+If you are on a version of Node that is not supported by ESLint, you will also need to update your Node engine.
+ESLint supports Node 8, 10, and 12 so you should upgrade to the most recent Node version compatible with your CLI and also supported by ESLint (see ESLint's [Installation and Usage](https://www.npmjs.com/package/eslint#installation-and-usage) instructions).

 ## When will this take effect